RustyBrakes/qmk_firmware/keyboards/gmmk/pro/iso/keymaps/rustybrakes/readme.md

 ENCODER_DEFAULTACTIONS_ENABLE = yes
 - Enabled default encoder funtions

-TD_LSFT_CAPSLOCK_ENABLE = yes
-- This will enable double tap on Left Shift to toggle CAPSLOCK when using KC_LSFTCAPS

 IDLE_TIMEOUT_ENABLE = yes
 - Enables Timer functionality; for RGB idle timeouts that can be changed dynamically